 For any error you might encounter, please read the “Errors” part below.
 If you don't find the error in there (or in the linked resources), please write it in the comments or send me an email—I'll try to help you figure out the issue.

-Data Merge panel, InDesign has created all the "variables" we previously named in the header of the spreadsheet inside Excel.
+In my Data Merge panel, InDesign has created all the "variables" we previously named in the header of the spreadsheet inside Excel.
 InDesign indicates text-based data and image-based data with different icons.

 Place the placeholders